yamayamayamaji/Keyboard-Shortcuts-for-Google-Translate/README.md

 * result listen -> Option + L
 * save to phrasebook -> Option + P
 * translate -> Shift + Enter

+If you want to customize keys, click the options link which is shown on the extensions management page at chrome://extensions or right click extension's icon at address bar.